 The Company allocates revenue to the software-related and non-software elements under one arrangement based on the relative selling price.
 In such circumstances, the selling price for a deliverable is based on the following hierarchy: i) vendor-specific objective evidence (“VSOE”), if available, ii) third-party evidence (“TPE”), if VSOE is not available, or iii) estimated selling price (“ESP”), if neither VSOE nor TPE is available.
 The Company determines VSOE of the selling price for software-related elements, including professional services and software maintenance and support contracts, based on the price charged for the deliverable when sold separately.
 After the arrangement consideration has been allocated to the software-related and non-software related elements, the Company accounts for each respective element as follows:

 Other items relating to charges collected from customers:

 Sales commissions represent the direct incremental costs related to the acquisition of customer contracts.
 The Company recognizes commissions as sales and marketing expense at the time the associated product revenue is recognized, requiring establishment of a deferred cost in the event a commission is paid prior to recognition of revenue.
 The deferred commission amounts are recoverable through the related future revenue streams under non-cancelable customer contracts and also commission clawback provisions in the Company's sales compensation plans.
-Deferred commission costs included in prepaid expenses and other assets were $954,000 and $418,000 at December 31, 2015 and 2014, respectively.
-Deferred commission costs in other assets, non-current were $104,000 at December 31, 2015.
+Deferred commission costs included in prepaid expenses and other assets were $411,000 and $954,000 at December 31, 2016 and 2015, respectively.
+Deferred commission costs in other assets, non-current were $148,000 and $104,000 at December 31, 2016 and 2015, respectively.